ClemsonRunningClub/ClemsonRunning/README.txt

     3. import the new function within "runningclub/urls.py"
     4. set a new path in the "urlpatterns" section of "runningclub/urls.py"

-  if making changes to the modules, make sure to run the following commands:
+  If making changes to the modules, make sure to run the following commands:

   	python manage.py makemigrations
   	python manage.py migrate